xSyNcr0/apg/readme.md

 ## Overview

-APG (Advanced Password Generator) is a robust and flexible password generation tool designed to create strong, customizable passwords based on user input.
+APG (Advanced Password Generator) is a flexible password generation tool designed to create strong, customizable passwords based on user input.
 It offers various levels of obfuscation and customization to ensure generated passwords meet specific security requirements.

 ## Features